 Before this offering, no public market existed in the United States for our ordinary shares or the ADSs.
 Upon completion of this offering, assuming the underwriters do not exercise their option to purchase additional ADSs, we will have 2,692,700 ADSs outstanding, representing approximately 4.2% of our outstanding ordinary shares.
 All of the ADSs sold in this offering will be freely transferable by persons other than by our "affiliates" without restriction or further registration under the Securities Act.
 Sales of substantial amounts of our ADSs in the public market could adversely affect prevailing market prices of our ADSs.
-We intend to apply to list the ADSs on the Nasdaq Stock Market, but we cannot assure you that a regular trading market will develop for the ADSs.
+Our ADSs will trade on the Nasdaq Global Market, but we cannot assure you that a regular trading market will develop for the ADSs.
 Our ordinary shares are and, following the completion of this offering, will continue to be listed on the HKEx and we will apply for admission of 26,927,000 new ordinary shares to be issued to trading on the HKEx as a result of this offering.